tantalor/graphjs/README.md

 # GraphJS

-**GraphJS** is a simple Javascript library for manipulating undirected [graphs](http://en.wikipedia.org/wiki/Graph_\(mathematics\)).
+**GraphJS** is a simple Javascript library for manipulating directed and undirected [graphs](http://en.wikipedia.org/wiki/Graph_\(mathematics\)).

-Your graphs may have self edges and weighted edges, but not multiedges or directed edges.
+Your graphs may have self edges, weighted edges, and directed edges, but not multiedges.

 ## Usage